Pulled Pork Chili is warm, cozy and full of flavor! Make it in the slow cooker or Instant Pot – just make it!! Add your favorite toppings and dig in.

 Don’t let the longer list of ingredients fool you, this pulled pork chili is basically a dump and cook recipe.

 - Pork Loin – a lean, healthy cut that works well in this recipe.
 Cut it into several pieces so it cooks quickly and is easy to shred.
+You could also use pork shoulder in this recipe.

 - Coffee – yes, coffee!
 The java isn’t just for your morning cup of joe!
 You can add some leftover (or fresh brewed coffee) to increase the flavors in your chili.